Scottish-Tech-Army/Volunteer-app/README.md

 > **Note** Inside the `api` folder there are files `package.json` and `package-lock.json`.
 Every time either of these is modified, it is advised to repeat this step before running the project.

 7. Then run the command `npm start` to start the Volunteer App API server.
-You should see a message that says `Running scheduled cron jobs... ` and `Volunteer App API is listening on port <number>`.
+You should see a message that says `Running scheduled cron jobs... ` and `Volunteer App API is listening on port <number> in development environment`.
 Leave this terminal window open.

 8. Open another terminal window and in this new window run the command `npm run tunnel`.
 This 'tunnels' your local API server: makes it available externally so your app running in Expo Go can access it (using a free external service called [Serveo](https://serveo.net/)).
 You should see a message saying your `Forwarding HTTP traffic from: https://xxxxxxxxx.serveo.net` -- this is the URL of your local API server, make a note of it as you'll need it in a minute.